-Figure 3 depicts the expected absolute value of disagreement, both theoretical and observed, for the first 15 rounds, averaged for each of the joint and separate sets.
+and observed, for the first 15 rounds, averaged for each of the joint and separate sets.
 The observed value has an increasing trend in separate sets, in accordance with the theoretical predictions.
 In joint sets, both the observed and the theoretical value of disagreement do not increase.
-As with the frequency of disagreement, the observed value of zero.
+As with the frequency of disagreement, the observed value of disagreement in the first round is larger that the theoretical value of zero.
 We explore this deviation more closely next.